Cost of Living Comparison Between Nigeria and Morocco Cost of Living Comparison Between Nigeria and Morocco

 A couple spends around $875 per month in Nigeria vs $1,146 in Morocco, rent included.

-Nigeria is roughly 28% cheaper than Morocco on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Nigeria is roughly 28% lower than in Morocco on average – the gap runs across housing, groceries, transport, and services.

 Both Nigeria and Morocco are more affordable than the global median – Nigeria 61% lower, Morocco 46% lower.